-Since most people who have the infection do not have symptoms and may not be aware they are infected, it can be difficult to prevent the infection.
+Since most people who have the infection do not have symptoms and may not be aware they are infected, it is commonly spread, and it can be difficult to prevent the infection.
 Male condoms can reduce the risk of spreading or acquiring the infection.
 Having a mutually monogamous relationship with a partner who has been tested or treated also reduces the risk of contracting chlamydia infection.

 Find out what women really need.